Process for Selecting Recipients of Soulsby Fellowships

 The following process will be followed in selecting the successful applicants for Soulsby Fellowships:

-- Applications for Soulsby Fellowships must be submitted electronically (by email to [email protected]) and received before the advertised deadline1 using the application form on the Foundation’s website.
+- Applications for Soulsby Fellowships must be submitted electronically (by email to [email protected]) and received before the advertised deadline using the application form on the Foundation’s website.
+The Trustees reserve the right to extend the advertised deadline should they choose to for any reason.
+If the deadline is extended, the new deadline will be announced on the Foundation’s website.
 No additional documents should be attached – the Board will request these should they be required.
 You should receive acknowledgement that we’ve received your application within ten working days of submission.
 If you do not hear from us, please send an email to [email protected]

 - Each application which complies with the ‘Essential Criteria for Fellowships’ will be assessed and scored by at least two reviewers.
 At least one reviewer will be a Board member.
 All Board members are eligible to review all applications.
 External (non-Board member) reviewers may be co-opted to assess and score applications when additional expertise is required.

-- All reviewers (whether Board members or co-opted) are subject to the Foundation’s Conflict of Interest Policy2.
+- All reviewers (whether Board members or co-opted) are subject to the Foundation’s Conflict of Interest Policy.
+Conflict of Interest Policy can be found here.
 Therefore, they are required to declare any matters that may, or may appear to, have the potential to influence their review of any application.
 If the Chair has a potential conflict for a particular application, another Board member will chair that assessment/interview.

 - The criteria for the reviewers’ assessment and scoring of applications will include: